cloud66/help-old/_posts/building-your-nodejs-stack/scale-node.md

 <h3> Scale your instances </h3>

 Your application is up and running but you need more capacity for your application or background jobs.
-Cloud 66 provides an easy mechanismne to scale up your application and running jobs instances.
-If your server has the capacity and is not utitalized more then 80% your can scale your instances in a blink on a eye.
+Cloud 66 provides an easy mechanism for scaling up your application and running jobs instances.
+If your server has the capacity and is not fully utilised your can scale your instances in a blink on an eye.

 <ul>
 <li> Click on your stack </li>